-2) Case II: 2 persistent links, 2 transient links: This scenario is identical to the previous one, except that there are two links remaining active and two links being simultaneously added and removed from the pool.
+- 2) Case II: two persistent links, two transient links: This scenario is identical to the previous one, except that there are two links remaining active and two links being simultaneously added and removed from the pool.
 Figure 5 shows that as the duty cycle increases, the average TCP throughput increases for RR and WRR.
-Even though two of the links in the pool are rather short-lived, channel-adaptive striping is able to utilize their capacity to improve the transfer rate.
+Even though two of the links in the pool are rather short-lived, channel-adaptive striping is able to utilize their capacity to improve the transfer rate. - 3) Case III: one persistent link, one transient link: In this scenario only one link is persistent and one link is periodically added and removed from the pool.
+We varied the length of the up-time interval from one second to five seconds.
+The duty cycle was kept constant at 50% by using the same value for down-time and up-time intervals.
+Figure 6 shows the TCP throughput as the interval is varied.
+Although the duty cycle is constant, the TCP throughput slightly increases with the length of up-time interval.
+Thus, we observe that TCP throughput varies with not only the frequency of change in the number of links, but also with the length of the change intervals.